-In most cases Telstra will provide an automated email response within 15 minutes of lodging a request via DBYD.
-If an automated response cannot be made the request will be completed manually by an operator.
-This may take a day or longer to process.
+In most cases Telstra will provide an automated email response within 15 minutes of lodging a request via BYDA.
+If an automated response cannot be made the request will be completed manually within 2 business days.

 An operator response may be required if:

-- Insufficient information is supplied to DBYD to allow automated processing of the request by Telstra (e.g. no return email address to send the maps to).
+- Insufficient information is supplied to BYDA to allow automated processing of the request by Telstra (e.g. no return email address to send the maps to).

 - Your requested area is too large to process automatically (for example an area larger than 3.5km or a large file size that is too large to email (due to the amount of data contained).